robertvunabandi/hlpjs/README.md

 ### Asserters

-These method basically throw an error when the condition to be asserted is not met.
+These method throw errors when the condition to be asserted is not met.
 These methods are found under the key `assert`.
 For example,
 ```javascript
 const hlp = require('hlpjs');
 hlp.assert.argIsInteger('14'); // throws an error